 Mule Rides at Grand Canyon

-Since the late 1800s mules have climbed in-and-out of the Grand Canyon carrying cargo and passengers.
-A mule trip to the bottom of Grand Canyon is a once-in-a-lifetime adventure for many travelers.
+Since the late 1800s, mules have climbed in and out of the Grand Canyon carrying cargo and passengers.
+A mule trip to the bottom of the Grand Canyon is a once-in-a-lifetime adventure for many travelers.

-The overnight trip to Phantom Ranch departs from the Bright Angel Corral and switch backs down the Bright Angel Trail.
+The overnight trip to Phantom Ranch departs from the Bright Angel Corral and switchbacks down the Bright Angel Trail.
 Riders enjoy a steak dinner at Phantom Ranch and can swim in Bright Angel Creek.
-Following breakfast, riders climb out of the canyon via South Kaibab Trail.
+Following breakfast, riders climb out of the canyon via the South Kaibab Trail.

-Mule trips require advance planning and reservations are rewarded by lottery for a year in advance.
+Mule trips require advance planning, and reservations are rewarded by lottery for a year in advance.
 Prices start at $1,100 per person.
+Mule trips are paused for select months in 2024 and 2025 for ongoing trail rehabilitation.

-Though with less planning, take a two-hour ride near the canyon rim on a mule.
-The mule trip departs at 10 a.m. with two departures from March through October.
-Prices start from $170 per person and reservations required.
+If you have less timee, you can take a two-hour ride near the canyon rim on a mule.
+The mule trip departs at 10 a.m., and there are two departures from March through October.
+Prices start from $170 per person, and reservations are required.

-Riders must be at least 9-years-old, four feet, nine inches tall (1.44 m) and weigh less than 225-pounds (102 kg) or 200-pounds (90 kg) for Phantom Ranch trip.
-South Rim mule rides are offered year-round, regardless of weather so dress accordingly.
+Riders must be at least 9 years old, four feet, nine inches tall (1.44 m), and weigh less than 225 pounds (102 kg) or 200 pounds (90 kg) for the Phantom Ranch trip.
+South Rim mule rides are offered year-round, regardless of weather, so dress accordingly.

 The History of the Grand Canyon National Park

 The first human artifacts found in Grand Canyon National Park date back 12,000 years.
-Though the Colorado River started carving the Grand Canyon nearly 2 billion years ago.
-To date, the canyon measures 18 miles wide, one-mile deep and 277 river miles long.
+Though the Colorado River started carving the Grand Canyon nearly 2 billion years ago, it measures 18 miles wide, one mile deep, and 277 river miles long.

 First protected in 1893, the Grand Canyon became a national park in 1919.
 In 1979 it was designated a UNESCO World Heritage Site.